-- 1) Ensure the magazine settings lock is in the unlocked position. - 2) Press the O button until the Data symbol appears. - 3) Press either the \mathbf{O} or the \mathbf{O} button to reach On or Off. - 4) The new setting will be saved automatically after a time out of five seconds. - 5) Return the magazine settings lock to the locked position.
+- 1) Ensure the magazine settings lock is in the unlocked position. - 2) Press the O button until the Data symbol appears. - 3) Press either the O or the O button to reach On or Off. - 4) The new setting will be saved automatically after a time out of five seconds. - 5) Return the magazine settings lock to the locked position. - Operation and changes made to the data imprinting function are accessed through the camera menu.
+Please see separate section for full details.